1835 Liverpool Town Council election

-The terms Whig and Reformer are used interchangeably.
-The local press, at the time, referred exclusively to Reformers.
+The local press, at the time, referred exclusively to candidates as Reformers or Conservatives.

+Members of the preceding Corporation of Liverpool that was replaced by the Liverpool Town Council

+The Liverpool Corporation consisted of 17 Aldermen, including the mayor and 19 members of the Common Council.

+Members of the preceding Liverpool Common Council who sought election to the Liverpool Town Council

+Composition of the Council

 After the election of Councillors on 26 December 1835 and the Aldermanic election in January 1836, the composition of the council was: